 He regularly gives presentations to both defendant solicitors and insurers on litigation strategy and case tactics.

 Michael is experienced in high value and complex clinical negligence cases, acting for both Claimants and Defendants.
-He is regularly instructed by the NHSLA, private insurance companies and medical defence organisations.

-He has experience of:
+He has significant experience of cases involving:

 Michael is instructed by both regulators and professionals.

 Between 2017 and 2019 he has completed secondments to the Bank of England’s Regulatory Action Division, and the Litigation and Enforcement Team acting in four complex and large-scale financial investigations into global banks.